grst/pygenesig/docs/use_pygenesig.md

 actual, predicted = st.test_signatures(signatures)
 ```

-With the actual and predicted labels, we can create a confusion matrix to understand the quality of the prediction.
-Pygenesig comes with a convenient wrapper method to create the confusion matrix, but essentially you can use whatever performance measure from [scikit-learn](http://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics).
+From the list of actual and predicted labels, we can for example create a confusion matrix. *Pygenesig* provides a convenient wrapper method to create the confusion matrix, but essentially you can use whatever performance measure from [scikit-learn](http://scikit-learn.org/stable/modules/classes.html#sklearn-metrics-metrics).

 ```python